 - where it is alleged that our decision is manifestly unreasonable and not one we could sensibly have made having regard to all the relevant facts.

-Requests for a review can be sent to the Vice Chair of our board at the Fundraising Regulator, CAN Mezzanine, 2nd Floor, 49-51 East Rd, London N1 6AH.
+Requests for a review must be sent to the Vice Chair of our board at the Fundraising Regulator, either by post to CAN Mezzanine, 2nd Floor, 49-51 East Rd, London N1 6AH, or by email to firstname.lastname@example.org marked for the attention of the Vice Chair.

 Requests for a review can be made by the complainant or the fundraising organisation.
 Those from a fundraising organisation should be signed by the chair or the chief executive.